devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Redshift

 - WS KMS keys are specific to a region.
 If you want to enable cross-region snapshot copy for an AWS KMS-encrypted cluster, you must configure a `snapshot copy grant` for a master key in the destination region so that Amazon Redshift can perform encryption operations in the destination region.
+- Used for OLAP scenarios.

+## Amazon EMR

+- S3DistCp tool is used to copy large amounts of data from Amazon S3 into HDFS.
+- Master node: A node that manages the cluster by running software components to coordinate the distribution of data and tasks among other nodes for processing.
+The master node tracks the status of tasks and monitors the health of the cluster.
+Every cluster has a master node, and it's possible to create a single-node cluster with only the master node.
+- Core node: A node with software components that run tasks and store data in the Hadoop Distributed File System (HDFS) on your cluster.
+Multi-node clusters have at least one core node.
+- Task node: A node with software components that only runs tasks and does not store data in HDFS.
+Task nodes are optional.
+- To optimize cost and performance:
+  - Master node: Unless your cluster is very short-lived and the runs are cost-driven, avoid running your Master node on a Spot Instance.
+A Spot interruption on the Master node terminates the entire cluster.
+Alternatively to On-Demand, you can set up the Master node on a Spot Block.
+Setting the defined duration of the node and failing over to On-Demand if the Spot Block capacity is unavailable.
+  - Core nodes: Avoid using Spot Instances for Core nodes if the jobs on the cluster use HDFS.
+That prevents a situation where Spot interruptions cause data loss for data that was written to the HDFS volumes on the instances.
+  - Task nodes: Use Spot Instances for your task nodes by selecting up to five instance types that match your hardware requirement.
+Amazon EMR fulfills the most suitable capacity by price and capacity availability.

 ## Networking